Together-100Devs/Together/docs/pull_request_template.md

 # Checklist:

+- [ ] This PR is up to date with the development branch, and merge conflicts have been resolved
 - [ ] I have executed `npm run lint` and resolved any outstanding errors.
 Most issues can be solved by executing `npm run format`
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code